tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

 ## What am I learning?

-If you're looking for details on initial setup, see [Dave's post](https://daverupert.com/2023/05/getting-started-view-transitions/) and [Jeremy's post](https://adactio.com/journal/20195).
+If you're looking for an intro to view transitions or details on initial setup, see [Dave's post](https://daverupert.com/2023/05/getting-started-view-transitions/) and [Jeremy's post](https://adactio.com/journal/20195).
+I'm assuming some prior knowledge with this post.
 What I'll share here are the “ah-ha!” or “that's interesting” moments.
 Things that I could only get to by getting in and playing around with different use cases.
 For new features like this you have to get your hands on it to get a feel for what you can do.

 ### You can scope transition selectors